iomete/iomete-marketplace-jobs/readme.md

 ## Run Jobs
 - Copy DAGs from ./dags folder and add them to airflow dags folder.
 - Update the DAGs with the required configurations.
-- For running DAG with `IometeOperator` install the `iomete-airflow-plugin` package.
+- For running DAGs with `IometeOperator` install the `iomete-airflow-plugin` package.